 Not usually one to panic, I double checked the progress of our ride on my phone’s maps application.
-Satisfied that we were going in the right direction, I slipped my mobile back into my bag, and when the driver lit up a cigarette and the smoke blew back in our faces, Paige and I laughed.
+Satisfied we were going in the right direction, I slipped my mobile back into my bag, and when the driver lit up a cigarette and the smoke blew back in our faces, Paige and I laughed giddily.

 Half an hour into the journey, I estimated that we had 10 minutes to go.
-We were on a highway: a wide empty street on the outskirts of a town.
-The unshouldered road was lined with what looked like hardware stores, and it was very dark.
-There were no streetlights and no other cars.
-Then our rickshaw slowed down and skidded to a halt out the front of one of the stores without any warning.
+We were on a dusty highway: a wide empty street on the outskirts of a town.
+The unshouldered road was lined with what looked like hardware stores, and it was very, very dark.
+There were no streetlights and no other traffic.

 We said nothing; I clutched my bag to my chest.

 “There’s a tax for visitors,” said one, licking his lips.

 “You’re foreigners.
 Not locals.
 Foreigners must pay us a tax.”

 After a drawn-out silence, Paige handed over a note.
 One of the men took it and presented her with two small pieces of paper.
 He did not give us change.

 The tension did not ease, nor did the lecherousness.
 More men crept over to our rickshaw.

 “We’ve paid the tax.
 Can you please take us to our hostel?”
 Paige asked the driver.
 I glanced at my phone.
 Nearly midnight.